mitmplay/mitm-play/README.md

 </p>
 </details>
 <p>
-the execution order as documented start with `skip`, end with `js`, no need to implement all of routing rules.
+the execution order as documented start with `skip`, end with `response`, no need to implement all of routing rules.
 </p>

 <details><summary><b>Title, url, urls, workspace & jsLib</b></summary>